 2.2.
 Clinical Characterization of the Study Subjects

-The current study included only patients with a demonstrated mutation in the PRPH2 gene from a database of 579 patients.
+The current study included only Spanish Caucasian patients with a demonstrated mutation in the PRPH2 gene from a database of 579 patients.
 Patients underwent a routine ocular examination at IOBA.
 Patient demographic data, age at symptom onset, best-corrected visual acuity (BCVA), fundus appearance, and the results of autofluorescence (AF), spectral-domain optical coherence tomography (SD-OCT), and sometimes fluorescein angiography (FA) were recorded.
 A detailed family history was obtained from the probands and/or their relatives; first-degree relatives were examined when possible.
 Automated static perimetry to examine the visual fields (VF) was performed using the Humphrey Field Analyzer (Carl Zeiss Meditec, Dublin, CA, USA).
 Full-field electroretinogram (ffERG) recordings were assessed using a computerized Optoelectronic Stimulator Vision Monitor MonPack 120 (Metrovision, Pérenchies, France) according to the International Society for Clinical Electrophysiology of Vision protocols [9].

 Clinical diagnoses were based on structural and functional eye examinations.
 AVMD was diagnosed based on the presence of elevated yellow or pigmented deposits between the neurosensory retina and retinal pigment epithelium (RPE) at the foveal or parafoveal region in at least one eye and normal electrophysiology testing.
 PDsFF was diagnosed in the presence of multiple yellowish, irregular flecks scattered around the posterior pole and mid-periphery, simulating what is observed in FF disease, with a normal ffERG that remains asymptomatic until adulthood.
 CACD was diagnosed based on the presence of atrophic changes restricted to the macular area that started in middle age.
 Patients with extensive chorioretinal atrophy (ECA) presented with large atrophic retinal areas involving the macula and fundus mid-periphery, a large central scotoma in the VF, and both subnormal photopic and scotopic ffERGs.
 Finally, patients presenting with these later features but associated with night blindness, concentric VF restriction, and an abolished scotopic ffERG with a subnormal but still present response in the photopic ffERG were diagnosed with ADRP.